doganmehmet/plootra-dev/content/post/2023-01-27-testing-shiny-with-simple-markdown-document/index.en.md

 tags: ["shiny", "blogdown", "R"]
 ---

-If you have a website or blog and you'd like to embed a shiny app into your content, I will walk you through the steps to achieve it:
+If you have a website or blog and would like to embed a shiny app into your content, I will walk you through three alternatives to achieve it in this article.

 1. How to embed a shiny app into a blogdown post?
 2. How to make it responsive?
-3. How can we create a custom Hugo shortcode and reuse it in future content? (for Hugo sites only)
+3. How can we create a custom [Hugo](https://gohugo.io/) shortcode and reuse it in future content? (for Hugo sites only)

-Embedding shiny apps into your content allows readers to engage with your content, enabling you to convey your points.
+Embedding shiny apps into your content allows readers to engage with your content, enabling you to convey your message easier.

 {{< shinyiframeresponsive "https://plootra.com/shiny/apps/hello/">}}